 Why do different banks use different debt to income ratios to qualify you?

 Different banks use different DTIs and different loan programs use different DTIs.
-VA and FHA typically limit borrowers to a 41 percent DTI, but in some circumstances may increase that percentage slightly.
+VA and FHA typically limit borrowers to a 52 percent DTI, but in some circumstances may increase that percentage slightly.
 Fannie Mae allows up to a 45 percent DTI on some loans, but you must have great credit.
 With credit scores under 700 you typically would have to have your DTI under 36 percent.
+If your score is significantly lower than that, It might be time to consider credit repair.

 As you can see this can all get very confusing trying to figure out yourself.
 Here is a link to the Fannie Mae lending matrix which is even more confusing.
 The best thing to do is to talk to a lender and if your DTI is high, work on lowering it.